design-tokens/community-group/technical-reports/format/groups.md

 Because groupings are arbitrary, tools MUST NOT use them to infer the type or purpose of design tokens.

-Groups are unordered.
-In other words, there is no implicit order between items (i.e. the tokens and/or nested groups) within a group.
+Groups items (i.e. the tokens and/or nested groups) are unordered.
+In other words, there is no implicit order between items within a group.
 Therefore, tools that parse or write design token files are not required to preserve the source order of items in a group.

 The names of items in a group are case sensitive.
 As per the guidance in the [design token chapter](#name-and-value), tools MAY display a warning to users when groups contain items whose names differ only in case and could therefore lead to naming clashes when exported.